HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/FONT_SHADOW_VALUE.md

 ```
 #include <fontid.h>
 ```

+**Symbolic Values :**

 **Description :**

 This constant is used by FontGetShadowOffset to determine the offset value of shadowed text.
 This value depends upon the font size.

 **See Also :**
 [FontGetShadowOffset](/domino-c-api-docs/reference/Func/FontGetShadowOffset)